Michael Forever – The Tribute Concert: Performing acts

 Musical acts who participated in the event included the Jackson Brothers, Christina Aguilera, Beyoncé, Alexandra Burke, Yolanda Adams, 3T, Alien Ant Farm, Cee Lo Green, Pixie Lott, Diversity, Craig David, JLS, Ne-Yo, Jamie Foxx, Gladys Knight, La Toya Jackson, Leona Lewis and Smokey Robinson.
 The BBC Radio 1 presenter Fearne Cotton co-hosted the event with Jamie Foxx.
 Frank Gatson Jr & Chris Grant staged and choreographed Dance Jam and La Toya Jackson numbers.
-Chris Grant was amazing playing the great Michael Jackson.

 In the days running up to the event, three of the acts originally booked to perform pulled out: The Black Eyed Peas, due to "unforeseeable circumstances", which led to speculation in the media that the band were splitting up; Chris Brown, who failed to enter the country for the event as his working visa was denied over the assault of former girlfriend Rihanna; and Jennifer Hudson, due to "production issues".
 KISS was also removed from the lineup after bass guitarist Gene Simmons made some hurtful comments against Jackson based on the child molestation allegations.